Don’t Rush to Flush

 Chemicals, paint and cleaning products can corrode the pipes on your property and in our network.
 This can lead to expensive repair bills.

 Place unused chemicals, paint and cleaning products in a plastic container and take them to one of our local waste disposal facilities.
+For information on household chemical drop off days, please see Paint and chemical disposal.

 Our Betty Wipe video looks at the problems that wet wipes can cause.